 How to Handle Retainers Paid by Clients

 IOLTA accounts will be covered by rules in your jurisdiction that will detail how you handle retainers paid by clients.
 Usually, when you receive a retainer from the client and you’ve yet to earn fees, you must immediately deposit the money into the IOLTA account.
 The money should not be placed in any other account if there are unearned fees.
 That includes your firm’s operating account.
 UPDATE: (As highlighted by my highly respected colleague David Cameron Carr, in California there is currently no requirement that unearned fees be in trust.
-In most states there is a requirement to hold unearned fees in trust, and even in California it is certainly a best practice.)
+In most states there is a requirement to hold unearned fees in trust, and even in California it is certainly a best practice.
+However, as of November 1, 2018, unearned fees will be required to be kept in trust.
+Flat fees paid in advance may go into your operations fund only if you make certain disclosures to the clients paying the flat fees and they must agree to this.)

 When You May Withdraw Funds